Follow-up after treatment for head and neck cancer

 Relaxation, counselling and psychological support are available at many cancer treatment hospitals.
 Some hospitals also offer visualisation, massage, reflexology, aromatherapy and hypnotherapy.
 Therapies are sometimes available through cancer support groups or your GP.
 Many complementary therapists have private practices.

-Talking to someone or sharing your experience
+Talking to someone or sharing your experience Back to top

 Talking about your feelings can help reduce feelings of stress, anxiety and isolation.
 There are lots of different ways to do this.